 Bird identification

-Song Thrush.
-John Harding
+Song Thrush, by John Harding / BTO

-Song Thrush and Mistle Thrush are a common 'confusion species' pair.
+Identifying unfamiliar, distant or briefly-encountered birds can be tough: Song Thrush and Mistle Thrush, for example, are a common ‘confusion species’ pair.

-Watch bird identification videos
+Watch our bird ID videos

-BTO Bird ID videos cover most of the commonly-encountered confusion species / groups, and several rarer ones, too.
+• BTO bird ID videos cover most of the commonly-encountered confusion species / groups, and several rarer ones, too.
 They incorporate video footage, photographs, sound recordings and expert commentary to help you pick out and learn the key identification features.

-Give yourself a head start in identification by being prepared.
-Doing some basic research about the species likely to be found in the habitats / areas you plan to visit, and the time of year those species are present, will narrow down the list of likely options when an unfamiliar bird pops up in front of you.
-If you’ve done enough research, you might recognise the species straight away, even if it is one you haven’t seen before.
+Do some basic research about the species likely to be found in the habitats / areas you plan to visit, and the time of year those species are present, will narrow down the list of likely options when an unfamiliar bird pops up in front of you.

-With or without photos, you can get help with identification from the Merlin Bird ID app for iPhone and Android smartphones.
+• With or without photos, you can get help with identification from the Merlin Bird ID app for iPhone and Android smartphones.
 BTO helped to develop the Britain and Ireland pack for this free and very powerful resource.

 Train your ears